ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/targeting-data.md

 layout: layouts/dashboards.njk
 title: Targeting data in a dataset
 ---
-These docs describe hows to define a visualisation definition to target data within a dataset
+These docs describe how to define a visualisation definition to target specific data within a dataset.

 ## How to target data